Garrett Cooper Player Props: Marlins vs. Pirates

-The Miami Marlins and Garrett Cooper, who went 3-for-4 with a double, a home run and three RBI last time in action, battle Luis Ortiz and the Pittsburgh Pirates at LoanDepot park, Friday at 6:40 PM ET.
+The Miami Marlins, including Garrett Cooper and his .474 slugging percentage over his past 10 games, battle starter Osvaldo Bido and the Pittsburgh Pirates at LoanDepot park, Saturday at 4:10 PM ET.

-He collected two extra-base hits in his previous game (3-for-4 with a double, a home run and three RBI) against the Pirates.
+In his previous game he had a one-hit showing (1-for-3) against the Pirates.

 Garrett Cooper Game Info & Props vs. the Pirates